gnzng/xaspy/README.md

 # 💻 installation

-xaspy can be installed from shell via PyPi or downloaded here from github as the source code.
+xaspy can be installed via PyPi or downloaded here from github as the source code.

 The necessary requirements can be found in requirement.txt file.
 Install via pip: